symfony/symfony-docs/form/form_dependencies.rst

         }
     }

-Read :ref:`form-cookbook-form-field-service` for more information.
+Read :ref:`form-field-service` for more information.